DaveBenham/VenomModules/README.md

 When in 0 Hz carrier mode the knob sets the range for the linear FM depth.
 Low frequency modulation requires a smaller range, and higher frequency modulation a higher range to achieve the same degree of FM "folding"

 ### Soft Sync input
-The soft Sync reverses the waveforms upon the leading edge of an incomming trigger.
+The small unlabeled button to the right of the Soft Sync label controls the mode of soft sync.
+- **Trigger mode** ***(off, default)*** - The leading edge of an incoming trigger reverses the current direction of the waveform.
+A hard sync always resets the direction to forward.
+- **Gate mode** ***(yellow)*** - A high gate puts the waveform in reverse mode.
+A low gate puts the waveform in forward mode.
+A hard sync never changes the direction.

-The trigger detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
+The trigger and gate detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
 Those thresholds allow for both unipolar and bipolar trigger signals to be used.
 A module context menu option allows you to change to a 0V high threshold and -2V low threshold, which only works for bipolar inputs, but synchronizes the trigger with the 0 crossing point.

 This port supports oversampling that can be disabled via the port context menu.

 ### Exp FM (Exponential frequency modulation) knob
 This knob sets the depth of exponential frequency modulation.

-This knob is disabled when in 0 Hz Carrier mode.

 ### Exp FM (Exponential frequency modulation) input
 This input is for exponential FM CV.

-This input is disabled when in 0 Hz Carrier mode.

 This port supports oversampling that can be disabled via the port context menu.

 ### Exp FM (Exponential frequency modulationi) Depth input
 This bipolar input can attenuate the Exp FM depth.
 A value of 10V represents 100%, and -10V inverts the depth at 100%.

-This input is disabled when in 0 Hz Carrier mode.

 This port does not support oversampling.